rdkcentral/rdkservices/DisplaySettings/doc/DisplaySettingsPlugin.md

 <a name="method.setSoundMode"></a>
 ## *setSoundMode <sup>method</sup>*

-Sets the current sound mode for the corresponding video display.
-If the `audioPort` argument value is missing or empty all ports are set.
+Sets the current sound mode.
+If the `audioPort` argument value is missing or empty, then  all ports are set.
+If `DOLBYDIGITAL` or `DOLBYDIGITALPLUS` is selected as the mode, the audio will be forced into this format over the HDMI output(s), even if the format is not identified in the sink EDID.

 ### Parameters